angy91m/super-pdfkit/README.md

     { align: 'right' }
 );

 doc.imageCenter(                        // TO ADD A CENTERED IMAGE
     'image.png',                        // the image
     230,                                // the y position OR options 100                                 // the image width OR options );

+const marginLeft = doc.marginLeft();    // TO GET doc.page.margins.left VALUE

+doc.marginLeft( marginLeft );           // TO SET doc.page.margins.left VALUE (it returns doc)

 // TO FINISH YOU CAN USE...

 doc.end();                              // TO END THE DOCUMENT

 // OR

 doc.end( thisDoc => {                   // TO ADD SOME NOT PAGE-DIVISIBLE CONTENT BEFORE ENDING THE DOCUMENT (useful for signatures)

     // A TOO LONG CONTENT FOR THE REST OF CURRENT PAGE